Special-Operations-Brigade/SOB-Docs/aircraft/vehicles.md

 ### Fighters

-* The Z-95 is a cap fighter excelling in manoverability.
+* The Z-95 is a cap fighter excelling in maneuverability.
 While it isn't the fastest in the garage, it can turn at razor sharp speeds and still keep up with the enemy.
 This aircraft comes equipped with mainly anti-air missiles and light air to ground capabilities.
 This fighter also features the lightning missiles, short range and quick moving missiles seen on no other class of aircraft.

 * The V-Wing is the fastest of all the fighters, clocking in a max speed of 1300kph this aircraft excels at reaching one end of the map to another in a blink of an eye.
 While the ability to turn can sometimes been difficult this fighter can outrun almost another given the time.